jadsonjs/gitlab-flow/README.md

 In the event of an urgent change that cannot wait for the master to be merge in production.
 It is possible to create a branch to realize the urgent task from the production branch.
 This would be a flow equivalent to the "hotfix" branch of GitFlow.

+Usually, these urgent changes are error corrections.
+And few commits are maded.

+Let's start with a repository where there are 2 tasks committed to the master branch, but which have not yet been made available in production.
+Suddenly, an error arises to be corrected in production as soon as possible.

 <img src="https://github.com/jadsonjs/gitlab-flow/blob/master/images/flow7.png" width=600 align=center>

 Create an error correction branch from the production branch.